PostHog/posthog.com/contents/blog/posthog-vs-mixpanel.md

 ### Marketing & Sales

-Both platforms support a wide-range of of sales and marketing tools to support automation flows and syncing of user data.
+Both platforms support a wide-range of sales and marketing tools to support automation flows and syncing of user data.

+Mixpanel has a specific advantage in connecting to Google and Facebook's advertising platforms directly, enabling in-product tracking of campaign ROI.

+It's easy to track marketing conversions in PostHog, but you can't currently connect that directly to campaign spending data.

 <div className="overflow-x-auto -mx-5 px-5">
 <table className="w-full mt-4" style="min-width: 600px;">